ZR-Scripting-Squad/AimAssist/README.md

 - ⚙️ customizable keybinds and colors <br/><br /> <img src="https://github.com/CtrlAltExecute/AimAssist/assets/157523173/c0669831-287b-4f10-b492-f2b9768a9c18" />

 ## → [get started](https://github.com/CtrlAltExecute/AimAssist/blob/main/tutorial.md) - it takes less than 5 minutes

+### FAQ

+**Does this support client?**

+No. To ensure that this is undetectable, it only runs in the browser.
+The benefit of this is that it can be used on any browser, any device.